Zodiac

 Diagram of a swimming pools inner workings.

-To prevent the pump from becoming clogged, the water first passes through a basket-like pre-filter made from plastic.
-This is in order to catch leaves and other debris that are large enough to block the system or the pump.
+To prevent the pump from becoming clogged, the water first passes through a basket-like pre-filter made of plastic.
+This catches leaves and other debris large enough to block the system or damage the pump.

-From the pump, the water then reaches the filtration system, where most small particles of dirt are removed.
+From the pump, the water reaches the filtration system, where most small particles of dirt are removed.
 The water passes through a filter bed of fine sand or glass particles.
-These particles trap even very fine particles of dirt but allow water to come out the other side.
-This sparkling clean filtered water then re-enters the pool through the outlet pipe.
-However, over time the filter bed will accumulate increasing levels of dirt, so will need replacing every one or two years.
+These particles trap even very fine dirt, allowing only sparkling clean water to re-enter the pool through the outlet pipe.
+Over time, the filter bed will accumulate dirt and need replacing every one or two years.

 Follow Us